MoseleyBioinformaticsLab/isoenum/docs/tutorial.rst

 .. image:: _static/l-valine.svg

-We want to generate partial isotopomer ``InChI`` for zwitterion form of l-valine.
+We want to generate partial isotopomer ``InChI`` for the zwitterionic form of l-valine.
-To change the ionization state within molecule, we need to use ``ionize`` command on a standard ``InChI``:
+To change the ionization state within molecule, we need to use the ``ionize`` command on a standard ``InChI``:

 .. code-block:: none